 About the Cause

-Almost three decades later, Clint Sumrow, now serves as event volunteer co-chair along with his sisters, Christy Sumrow Byerly and Lauren Sumrow Frey.
-What started as a grassroots effort to give back to Children's Health is now a United States Tennis Association-sanctioned event, taking place each September, Childhood Cancer Awareness Month.
+Three decades later, Clint Sumrow, now serves as event volunteer co-chair along with his sisters, Christy Sumrow Byerly and Lauren Sumrow Frey.
+What started as a grassroots effort to give back to Children's Health grew into a United States Tennis Association-sanctioned event, taking place each September, Childhood Cancer Awareness Month.

 The event serves as a chance for young athletes to see firsthand how they can help make life better for children.